 I do not think lager fermentations are difficult once you get the hang of them.
 My personal experience with lagers has taught me to stay on guard and never make assumptions.
 The key things that I stay focused on with lager brewing is pitching rate, wort aeration, fermentation temperature and tracking the fermentation with a hydrometer.
 I used to base my decisions largely on time and by nose — but was burned several times by poor decisions.
 Your process description is solid except you omit the key confirmatory piece of data — specific gravity.
 Fermentation should be complete in two weeks, but without taking a gravity sample you will blindly go to the next process step only to be disappointed to find out it’s too late.

 Ales are often a different story.
 Frequently there is absolutely no doubt when fermentation begins because yeast is flowing from the blow-off like lava oozing from an active volcano.
 Most ale strains pack up and head south after fermentation and the yeast floating on top of the fermenter vanishes and sinks to the bottom of the fermenter.
 Hydrometer checks with these types of fermentations are not nearly as critical but the diligent brewer will check just to confirm.

 There is an old saying in carpentry, measure twice, cut once.
 The same idea can be applied to stepping through the stages of lager fermentation.
-Don’t be discouraged in
+Don’t be discouraged in the future!

 Dear Mr. Wizard,